 So I have really struggled with writing this post mostly because I haven’t wanted to relive the details of it.
 Also because with all the pain, the meds and overall hospitalization/surgery, I basically experienced amnesia.
 I welcomed the lack of memory because I obviously didn’t know or remember some of what happened until I was reminded about it.
 Once the details were shared or something sparked the memory, only then would it come flooding back.
 When sharing the details of those two weeks, I would mentally feel broken down and just didn’t want to keep thinking about the kind of pain I experienced.
 Even now, honestly, it’s hard to have to process it enough to write about it.
 But this blog is mainly to help others with diagnoses, surgeries, hospitalizations and most specifically with PAOs and hip dysplasia.
 So for you, I will and can do this!
 Covering two weeks in one post is just too much, so I will get through it in a small series.

 I checked into the hospital at 0600 on October 16th, 2017.
-My boyfriend, Chris, was by my side in pre-op and I actually had the same nurse I had in pre-op for the last hip.
+I actually had the same nurse I had in pre-op for the last hip.
 Her and the OR nurse liaison were the same and both recognized me.
 I met with my OR nurse (who also had this same surgery and she said I had a killer OR team with me that day.
 She knew how to keep me calm haha.
 Nurse to nurse talk!
 I loved it and she was amazing.), the anesthesiologist and both of my hip surgeons.
 Both surgeons autographed my hips for their various procedures.
 I didn’t feel nervous and only joked with my PAO surgeon that I only wanted the PAO and not the amputation I had dreamed about the night before.
 He was of course reassuring, but did laugh that that was a dream I’d had.
 My BP was low in pre-op which just confirmed to me that I was indeed not nervous.
-I kissed my boyfriend a “see you later” and off I went to the OR.
+Off I went to the OR!

 I woke up in PACU (post-anesthesia care unit) and my nurse said everything had gone well and that Chris was there to see me.
 No one got to come to PACU last time because by the time I had really woke up, I was going to my room.
 So this time I was happy they let him in.
 The time there is still fuzzy.
 I know I spoke with my PAO surgeon and my anesthesiologist, but I don’t remember it much.
 I do remember waking up and seeing that it was 1900.
 WHAT?!?!
 7PM?!
 Really?
 I first thought, damn that was a long surgery.
 Then the next thought, was shit I’m going to be that patient that is leaving one unit at change of shift and is transferred and admitted to another unit at change of shift.
 That scenario is no nurses dream assignment.
 And I’m a nurse!
 I know I can’t control how long my surgery takes, when I wake up or how I tolerate waking up, but man I felt bad being that patient.
 I definitely apologized profusely to my nurses who sweetly just laughed it off.